nicelion/platformer/README.md

 - Change point value for coins.
 (NEW)
 - Update the display_stats function so that it shows the name of the current level.
 (NEW)
 - If you kill enemies (in the 'Hard' section), award different point values based on the type of enemy killed.
-(WIP)
+(NEW)

 - Add a victory sound that plays when the game is won.
 This should play instead of the normal end-of-level sound.
-(WIP)
+(NEW)
 - Make power-ups give points to the player.
-(WIP)
+(NEW)
 - Make a bad item which takes points away from the player.
 (WIP)
 - Add a prize other than a coin and give it a point value.
 (WIP)